 - Iraq Afghanistan Service Grant

 - Federal Supplemental Educational Opportunity Grant (SEOG)

 - Teacher Education Assistance for College and Higher Education (TEACH) Grant

-Bear in mind that these rules apply only to federal or Title IV, not state and institutional, financial aid programs.
+Bear in mind that these rules apply only to federal or Title IV financial aid programs, not state and institutional, as they have their own requirements.
 You can compute a rough estimate of the amount that you will need to repay by using the U.S. Department of Education’s Treatment of Title IV Funds When A Student Withdraws form.

 If you are a federal financial aid recipient and fail to receive earned grades (e.g., all U’s, all I's or a combination of all U's, W's or I's) in courses that span the entire period you are scheduled to complete during a semester, you are considered to have unofficially withdrawn from the university.
 As a result, a federal withdrawal calculation must be performed to determine the amount of Title IV funds that you must repay.
 The only exception is when an institution can document (within 30 days of the end of the semester) that you were academically engaged after the 60-percent point of the semester.

 Note: A grade of U (Unearned Failing) is awarded to students who do not officially withdraw from but fail to complete a course (i.e., did not take a final exam, stopped attending, etc.) and failed to achieve the course objectives.